 Does your Minneapolis roof have wind damage?

 Wind damage on a Minneapolis roof shows as blown-off shingles, lifted tabs that won't reseal, creased shingles, exposed underlayment, or missing ridge caps.
 Minnesota storms regularly hit 60+ MPH gusts; older shingles (15+ years) lift at the threshold.
-Modern Exterior Systems (Modex) inspects wind-damaged roofs free, documents the loss for insurance, and handles emergency tarping.
+Modern Exterior Systems (Modex) handles the full wind damage roof repair in Minneapolis — free inspection, insurance documentation, emergency tarping, and the repair or replacement the carrier approves.
 MN License BC762305, BBB A+.

 Damage indicators